Duping Lush’s Fairly Traded Honey Shampoo: A Journey Through Ingredients

 Ready to Make Your Own?

-If you’re inspired to try making this shampoo yourself, I’ve put together a detailed guide that includes the full formulation, step-by-step instructions for creating linseed mucilage, and tips for perfecting your batch.
+If you’re inspired making this shampoo yourself, I’ve put together a detailed guide that includes the full formulation, step-by-step instructions for creating linseed mucilage to the correct viscosity, and tips for perfecting your batch.
 You can purchase the PDF guide here.
 It’s perfect for DIY enthusiasts or anyone who wants to take control of their hair care routine.
 The PDF will allow you to make your Fairly Traded Honey Dupe using locally sourced honey at an affordable price!
 THIS IS NOT A NATURAL PRODUCT, if you are looking for a wholly natural and organic alternative to this product, you can purchase the Natural Honey Body Wash HERE.

 What’s Included?